shajij/azurecloudinit/README.md

 ## VM Scale sets

-I am using this cloud init script in a VM scale set so each time a new VM is scaled these configs are available to be with the newly provisioned machine.
+I am using this cloud init script in a VM scale set.
+Each time a new VM is scaled these configs applied to the newly scaled VM.